-First start off my lighting your grill and let it come up to temperature.
+First, start off by lighting your grill and let it come up to temperature.

 Next prep your carrots.
-Peel them and then either chop off the stem or leave it on.
-I like to leave them on as it makes it nice to presentation, but you totally don’t have to.
+Wash and peel them (peeling is optional) and then either chop off the stem or leave it on.
+I like to leave some on as it makes a nice presentation, but you totally don’t have to.

 Then mix together the coconut oil, cinnamon, chipotle, chili powder, and salt in a small bowl.
 Rub the mixture evenly all over the carrots.
 I just like to use my hands as it’s easiest, but it is a little messy.